 Acid attacks on women: Common Reasons

-A study examining Indian news reports, which depict the motivation of attacks, suggests that 35% of these occurrences were as a result of revenge women for rejecting romantic, sexual, or marriage proposals.
+A study examining Indian news reports, which depict the motivation of attacks, suggests that 35% of these occurrences were a result of revenge on women for rejecting romantic, sexual, or marriage proposals.
 There could be many ways to explain and examine why these attacks happen, therefore we must look at wider explanations including cultural, situational, and personal reasons.

 Situational attacks may be influenced by the cost of acid, family education, or as demonstrated above family or land conflicts.
 Family-related attacks may lie within revenge, jealousy, or suspicion of infidelity.

 Personal attacks may be due to the perpetrators’ history for example childhood trauma or poor anger management.
 However, it can also relate to male shame and the feeling of powerlessness regarding masculinity.

 Acid attacks on women are most often committed by a person they already know.
 Many perpetrators responsible for harming victims, do not have the purpose to kill the victim but to disfigure them- aiming for the victim’s face.
 The aim to disfigure the women’s face is because a woman’s face is seen as sacred in many societies due to beauty being a large part of social acceptance in communities.
 The disfigurement of a woman’s face, therefore, has a catastrophic effect on her social life within communities.